intelligent-farming/leftenant/README.md

 └── lib/               ── Adapter glue around the IF library ecosystem
 ```

-## Status
+## Features

-Currently working:

-- Connection wizard with REST + MQTT URL probes
+- Connection wizard with a live REST connection probe
 - Session setup (catalog / manual / existing-profile modes)
 - Camera-based QR scanner with vendor identification
 - Tesseract OCR fallback for label-only devices
-- Live MQTT join feed with vendor lookup
+- Live join monitor — polls ChirpStack's REST API for each provisioned
-- Per-session submission history with audio feedback

-Roadmap:

-- Verification listener — confirming each submitted device actually joined the
-  network, by subscribing to ChirpStack's per-device join events and updating
+  device's first contact and flips its row from "Waiting" to "Joined",
-  the session table from "Created" to "Verified".
+  promoting the submission from "Created" to "Verified"

+## Roadmap

 - CSV export of session history for handing off to customers or filing with
   deployment records.